 Tips for Making the Best Pumpkin Cheesecake Cookies

-• Chilling the cookie dough is a must!
+- Chilling the cookie dough is a must!
 It’s almost impossible to fill these cookies if the dough isn’t chilled.
-I find they’re easiest to roll out when they’ve been in the fridge for about an hour.
+They’re easiest to roll out when they’ve been in the fridge for about an hour.

-• Add in a small squirt of orange gel food coloring when you mix in the pumpkin puree to give these cookies a little pop of color.
+- Add a small squirt of orange gel food coloring when you mix in the pumpkin puree to give these cookies a little pop of color.

 How Many Cookies Does this Recipe Make?